-- 2 of the corporation[board]. - 3 → Section 49.
-The following KRS sections are repealed: - 4 230.270 Biennial report to General Assembly required. - 5 238.520 Charitable Gaming Advisory Council.
-(Effective July 1, 2025) - 6 238.522 Restriction on promulgating administrative regulations.
-(Effective July 1, - 7 2025) - Section 50.
-The corporation shall evaluate and propose a structure for initial - 9 licensure, license renewals, and license reinstatements for entities involved in horse - 10 racing, sports wagering, and charitable gaming.
-The corporation shall present its - 11 recommendations to the Interim Joint Committee on Licensing, Occupations, and - 12 Administrative Regulations by October 1, 2025. - → Section 51.
-Whereas the proper regulation of racing and gaming is crucial to the - economy and the public's trust in the Commonwealth's signature industry, an emergency - is declared to exist, and Sections 4, 9 to 22, and 33 of this Act take effect upon passage - and approval by the Governor or upon its otherwise becoming a law. - → Section 52.
-Sections 1 to 3, 5 to 8, 23 to 32, and 34 to 50 of this Act take effect - 18 July 1, 2025.
+- (9) Property held by a court, including property received as proceeds of a class action, may be paid to the administrator one (1) year after the property becomes distributable, but shall be paid to the administrator no later than five (5) years after the property becomes distributable; - (10) Property held by a government or governmental subdivision, agency, or instrumentality, including municipal bond interest and unredeemed principal under the administration of a paying agent or indenture trustee, one (1) year after the property becomes distributable; - (11) Property payable or distributable in the course of a demutualization of an insurance company, three (3) years after the earlier of the last contact with the policyholder, or the date the property became payable or distributable; - (12) Wages, commissions, bonuses, or reimbursements to which an employee is entitled, or other compensation for personal services, other than amounts held in a payroll card, one (1) year after the amount becomes payable; - (13) A deposit or refund owed to a subscriber by a utility, one (1) year after the deposit or refund becomes payable; and - (14)[-All funds represented by unclaimed pari mutual winning tickets held in this state by any person, association, or corporation operating a pari mutual or similar system of betting at quarter horse or Appaloosa racetracks, two (2) years from the time the ticket became payable; and - (15)] Property not specified in KRS 393A.050, 393A.060, 393A.070, 393A.080, 393A.090, or 393A.100, the earlier of three (3) years after the owner first has a right to demand the property or the obligation to pay or distribute the property arises. - → Section 50.
+The following KRS sections are repealed: - 230.270 Biennial report to General Assembly required. - 238.520 Charitable Gaming Advisory Council.
+(Effective July 1, 2025) - 238.522 Restriction on promulgating administrative regulations.
+(Effective July 1, 2025) - → Section 51.
+The corporation shall evaluate and propose a structure for initial licensure, license renewals, and license reinstatements for entities involved in horse racing, sports wagering, and charitable gaming.
+The corporation shall present its recommendations to the Interim Joint Committee on Licensing, Occupations, and Administrative Regulations by October 1, 2025. - → Section 52.
+Whereas the proper regulation of racing and gaming is crucial to the economy and the public's trust in the Commonwealth's signature industry, an emergency is declared to exist, and Sections 4, 9 to 22, and 33 of this Act take effect upon passage and approval by the Governor or upon its otherwise becoming a law. - → Section 53.
+Sections 1 to 3, 5 to 8, 23 to 32, and 34 to 51 of this Act take effect July 1, 2025.